The battle between users of margarine and butter has been waging for decades, and there is no clear winner —unless you’re talking about baking!

 I suggest that salted b is good up to three months when refrigerated, while unsalted b is good for a month (though some say longer is okay).
 You can tell by smell and taste when butter has gone rancid.

 It’s been said by many a chef that “Butter is the secret ingredient that makes dishes delicious!” and the same goes for baking.

 Most bakers agree, UNSALTED butter is best, so you can control the level of salt in your cakes, cookies and other baked goods.
 AND unsalted butter will not mask other flavours that you want to bring out in your baking.

-Just remember that when a recipe requests you “cream” butter and sugar together, you use room-temperature butter so the sugar crystals can slice into the softened fat, creating those lovely air pockets needed to “lift” your products.
+Just remember that when a recipe requests you “cream” but and sugar together, you use room-temperature but so the sugar crystals can slice into the softened fat, creating those lovely air pockets needed to “lift” your products.